 No pack will last forever, and some terrains are less forgiving than others.
 If you're hiking on well-maintained trails in "gentle" forest ecosystems, this might be less of a concern for you.
 If you're scrambling up craggy peaks or squeezing through sandy slot canyons, thicker material will offer more abrasion resistance, and you should consider this when making a purchase decision.

 Finding the perfect daypack can feel like an overwhelming challenge.
-With so many models, even from the same manufacturer (Osprey alone makes eight different daypacks in multiple volume choices), it can be challenging to find the perfect one for you.
-We hope our extensive testing and ratings helped you in that quest.
+With so many models, even from the same manufacturer, it can be challenging to find the perfect one for you.
+We hope our extensive testing and ratings will help you in your quest.

 Are you ready for a new hydration pack?
 Whether you're...